Module: Trumpet Player Articulation...

 When you finish the new articulation exercises, you are tonguing across your entire range.
 So, as you can see, this is a very important tweak for the routine.

 Prerequisite: This is not a range exercise.
-It is part of a daily rudimentary routine for trumpet players with ranges up to G above the staff.
+It is part of a daily rudimentary routine for trumpet players with ranges up to high C above the staff.

 It’s very important to rest between the exercises.
 Ideally you should rest the same number of beats or measures as you played for the previous exercise.